-6.1.8.3 DISCLOSURE THRESHOLDS WITH REGARD TO INTERESTS IN THE SHARE CAPITAL OR VOTING RIGHTS

-"Any person who, acting alone or in concert raises his direct or indirect interest in the capital or voting rights to at least 0.5%, 1% or any multiple of 1% is required to notify the Company by registered letter with return receipt requested within five days of the recording in the share account of the shares that lead to this threshold being reached or crossed, of the total number of shares and the number of voting rights held.
+DISCLOSURE THRESHOLDS WITH 6.1.8.3 REGARD TO INTERESTS IN THE SHARE CAPITAL OR VOTING RIGHTS registered letter with return receipt requested within five days of the recording in the share account of the shares that lead to this threshold being reached or crossed, of the total number of shares and the number of voting rights held.
 The same disclosure formalities shall apply when each of these disclosure thresholds is crossed or in the case of a reduction in a shareholder's interest to below a disclosure threshold.